canpok1/minfo/README.md

   minfo <server_url> [flags]

 Flags:
   -h, --help                        help for minfo
+      --ignore-user-names strings   ignore user name list. when the display name is xxxxx@yyyy, username is yyyy.
   -l, --limit int                   limit the number of notes (default 50)
 ```